 Murphy joined The Red Arrows as a Team Pilot in 2006 and led the Synchro Pair before being promoted to Commanding Officer and Team Leader.
-He was the second-youngest ever to have held that top role, which included command of over 100 personnel as well as leading the team's nine iconic red jets in the air at locations around the globe.
+He was the second-youngest ever to have held that top role.

-Today Murphy is Team Leader for the Blades Aerobatic Display Team – the world's only civilian display team that additionally acts as an airline, taking passengers on close formation aerobatic flights.
-Having flown more than 450 public displays internationally, he has amassed over 1,875 hours of display flying and is a highly experienced and respected display pilot.
-Across all disciplines, he has logged more than 4,250 hours in the cockpit.
-When he's not flying, his favourite ways to stay fit include kitesurfing, running and triathlon.
+Today Murphy is head of the Blades Racing Team and also flies as a display pilot for the Blades Aerobatic Team – the world’s only civilian display team that additionally acts as an airline, taking passengers on close formation aerobatic flights.
+Having flown more than 460 public displays internationally, he has amassed over 1,900 hours of display flying.
+Across all disciplines, he has logged over 4,350 hours in the cockpit.
+When he’s not flying, his favourite ways to stay fit include kitesurfing, running and triathlon.